KTH/devops-course/contributions/course-automation/kultala-borzi/README.md

 ## Implementation:
 The action can be found on the public repo: https://github.com/EleonoraBorzis/group-validity-action

-We decided to use Docker to make it more accessible to the public.
-The action will post a comment on the PR depending on what requirements are met and what type of scenario the pull request is.
-In this action there can be the following scenarios:
-1. The pull request is not from a fork.
-Then this action will end early with a pass and not do anything else.
+The action interprets the pull request and if it does not look like a student project proposal it posts a comment stating that.
+If it looks like a proposal then it checks whether the email addresses in the README and the folder name correspond with each other.
+If they don't this is posted as a comment and it fails the check, otherwise a comment is posted with information regarding if the group composition is allowed and the check fails or passes depending on the outcome.

+Some typical scenarios that can occur:
-2. The pull request does not add exactly one README file.
-In this case, it could be a TA that created the pull request so to not interfere, the action will post a comment about the submission probably not being from a student.
-The action will then end with a pass.
+1. The pull request does not add exactly one README file under *contributions/*.
+In this case, it could be a TA that created the pull request.
+The action will only post a comment about the submission probably not being from a student and then end with a pass.
-3. The KTH mail addresses in the README and the name of the folder does not match.
-The action will post a comment saying that it's not valid if it's a student project proposal and will fail the check on the PR.
+2. The KTH email-addresses in the README and the name of the folder do not match.
+The action will post a comment saying that it's not valid if it's a student project proposal, and will fail the check on the PR.
-4. The size of the group is not allowed.
+3. The size of the group is not allowed.
 The action will fail the pull request and post a comment regarding this.
-5. The members have worked together more than the maximum number.
+4. The members have worked together more than the maximum allowed times.
 The action will fail the pull request and post a comment regarding this.
-6. The pull request satisfied all the requirements.
-Then this action will post a comment saying this and end with a pass..
+5. The pull request satisfied all the requirements.
+Then this action will post a comment saying this and end with a pass.

+For a more in-depth showcase of different scenarios see the dedicated repository: https://github.com/hengque/group-validity-action-example

-Exception case: One case that the action will fail is when a TA adds one single README file in a folder under contributions/.
+Exception case: One case that the action will fail is when a TA adds one single README file in a folder under *contributions/*.
 It is hard to discern this case with the case when students adds a README file in their folders, so we have decided to fail the pull request to give feedback to students.

 The requirements that we think we have achieved are:
 |                                             | Yes | No | Remarkable  |